processone/docs.ejabberd.im/content/admin/installation.md

 It isn't recommended to run ejabberd with `root` user.

-*Note*: To build ejabberd, you will need Internet access, as dependencies will by downloaded depending on the selected options.
+*Note*: To build ejabberd, you will need Internet access, as dependencies will be downloaded depending on the selected options.

 The build configuration script allows several options.
 To get the full list run the command: